Quebec (album): Themes

 The recording of Quebec saw the band deal with many struggles in their professional and personal lives.
-Gene Ween was going through a divorce from his first wife, Dean Ween was dealing with drug issues and was "partying way too hard", Claude Coleman was recovering from a life-threatening car crash that left him unable to perform on the record (with drumming instead being primarily handled by Josh Freese), and the band was moving from Elektra Records to a smaller, independent label.
+Gene Ween was in the process of divorcing his first wife, Dean Ween was dealing with drug issues and "partying way too hard", Claude Coleman Jr. was recovering from a life-threatening car crash in 2002 that left him unable to perform on the record (with drumming instead being primarily handled by Josh Freese), and the band had been dropped by Elektra Records.

 As a result, many of the songs on the album deal with drug abuse, mental health issues, and failing relationships.
-Gene Ween has admitted to taking inspiration from his divorce, saying to Pop Matters “I wrote most of these songs right before the end.
+Gene Ween has admitted to taking inspiration from his divorce, saying to PopMatters: “I wrote most of these songs right before the end.
 A lot of these songs are about that.
 Even if it’s not direct, you can feel the beginning of the end of the breakup in these songs.”.
-Reflecting on these themes in 2007, Dean said to The A.V.
-Club, "With Quebec, I like it as a record, but it's very negative.
+Dean Ween reflected in 2007 that "With Quebec, I like it as a record, but it's very negative.
 It's one of our darker records, I think.
 I don't listen to any of our records, but I have never listened to that one."

 Reception

 The album received generally positive reviews from music critics.
-Mark Prindle named Quebec the best album of the 2000s in an interview on Fox News Channel's Red Eye w/ Greg Gutfeld.
+Critic Mark Prindle named Quebec the best album of the 2000s in an interview on Red Eye w/ Greg Gutfeld.
 Mojo named it the No. 39 best album of 2003.
 CMJ named it the No. 8 best album of 2003.